happening now

 Visual Arts Studio Residency 2025: Nadera Rasulova

-The Mill is thrilled to announce Nadera Rasulova as the recipient of the Visual Arts Studio Residency in the second half of 2025.
-Nadera Rasulova will receive 6-months of studio space and an exhibition outcome in The Mill’s Gallery II in 2026.
-The Mill’s Visual Arts Studio Residency is supported by donors Geoff Martin and Sorayya Mahmood Martin.
+We are thrilled to announce Nadera Rasulova as the recipient of the Visual Arts Studio Residency in the second half of 2025.
+Nadera Rasulova will receive 6-months of studio space and an exhibition outcome in Gallery II, as part of our 2026 Visual Arts Program.

 • Nadera Rasulova is an emerging abstract artist whose work explores the intersection of her Central Asian heritage and Australian upbringing.